How to back up your website

-- your website being compromised by hackers,
+- your website is compromised by hackers,

 Your website Backup will enable you to quickly move your website to a new server or hosting provider should the need arise.

-ALWAYS before updating the Joomla!
+Always before updating the Joomla!
 CMS or its third party extensions.

 Periodically just in case: daily, weekly monthly.